PENNY REEVE CHILDREN'S AUTHOR

 When you have a manuscript you think might be ready for submission do your research to learn who would be the best publisher for your material.
 Not all publishers publish the same type of books.
 The fastest way to get a rejection is to send a manuscript that doesn't fit a publishers preferred list.

-A great place to gather insight into the current Australian Christian publishing scene is to attend a Omega Writers' Conference.
+A great place to gather insight into the current Australian Christian publishing scene is Omega Writers.

 I've written a great book and would love to get it published.
 Where can I get feedback on it before I submit it to a publisher?

 Great question!
 It shows you know enough about writing to know the first draft is NOT what you send to a publisher (or even to the printer if you are self-publishing!)
 It's important to find some honest and helpful readers of your work - look for friends, relatives or fellow writers who a) will not just tell you you are wonderful for writing a book and b) have an eye for story and well written text.
 A writing group or critique group is helpful for this.
 You may then be interested in paying someone to assess your manuscript.
-You can locate these services by contacting your state writers' centre.
+You can locate these services by contacting your state writers' centre or by checking out my list of resources here.

 How do I find an illustrator for the picture book I've written?